PaperCutSoftware/git-from-powershell/docs/index.md

 ## Everyday Git commands you need on the PowerShell prompt, with examples

-The Git command line interface consists of the command `git` followed by a subcommand and the corresponding arguments and options.
-It can seem a little overwealming all at one, so let's focus on the basic workflows.
-See the further information section below provides resources to take you further
+The Git command line interface consists of the command `git` followed by a sub-command and the corresponding arguments and options.
+There are many sub-commands anm a myriad of options so it can seem a little overwhelming all at one and so we will focus on the basic workflows.
+The further information section below provides resources to take you further

-# Important (sub)commands
+### Important (sub)commands

 - [init](https://git-scm.com/docs/git-init) or [clone](https://git-scm.com/docs/git-clone)
     - `init` allows you to initliase a new git repo inside a project that is not already under version control e.g.